PyWavelets/pywt/doc/regression/wavelet.rst

     >>> pywt.families()
     ['haar', 'db', 'sym', 'coif', 'bior', 'rbio', 'dmey']

-The `wavelist` function with family name passed as an argument is used to obtain the list of wavelet names in each family.
+The :func:`wavelist` function with family name passed as an argument is used to obtain the list of wavelet names in each family.

     >>> for family in pywt.families():